luizpvas/explicit/README.md

 # Defining requests

-You define request specs by inheriting from `Explicit::Request`.
+You define request specs by instantiating `Explicit::Request`.
 The following methods are available:

 - `get(path)` - Adds a route to the request.
 Use the syntax `/:param` for path